Explore solutions built for your industry

 Written by SmartSense | Food Safety

-Barbecue smoking is an everyday warm-weather activity and is increasing in popularity not only at home, but also in restaurants, in restaurants, it can be an all year-round activity.
-No matter what the occasion is, or how exactly you are preparing to smoke, temperature monitoring is essential.
-The USDA has implemented safety guides for temperature in order for people to have the ability to cook safely and enjoy the meat being smoked.
-The complexity in which cooking different meats is vast, and following temperature regulations for cooking meat in regards to USDA and FDA standards is vital.
+Barbecue smoking is an everyday warm-weather activity and is increasing in popularity at home and in restaurants.
+In restaurants, it can be a year-round activity.
+Temperature monitoring is essential no matter what the occasion or how exactly you are preparing to smoke.
+A great resource is the USDA’s guide for safe temperatures for cooking meat.
+The complexity of cooking different meats is vast and following temperature regulations for cooking meat in line with the USDA and FDA standards is vital.

 The process of maintaining safe consumable meat starts with the point of purchase.
 If the meat is frozen, proper thawing practices must be implemented.
 With proper thawing, the meat is cooked evenly and at the correct temperatures.
 Putting frozen meat in the refrigerators for slow defrosting ensures the meat will continually be kept at a safe temperature, and also provides the opportunity to keep it refrigerated if not being cooked immediately.
-Once the meat is fully defrosted is the point when marinating would take place.
+Once the meat is fully defrosted, marinating takes place.
 Marinating must take place in the refrigerator and marinated meat must not be left out.
 If the meat is left out, there’s the possibility it will reach unsafe temperatures, making it unfit for consumption.

 Once the meat is defrosted and marinated, barbequing is the next (and most important) step.
 Keeping a close eye on the temperature of the meat while it’s cooking is important, but the temperature of the barbeque and smoke is also vital to ensure you are cooking flavorful and safe-to-consume meats.
-The general guideline for cooking temperatures is as follows:
+The general guideline for cooking temperatures to prevent foodborne illness is as follows:

 • Pork and beef ribs, pork shoulders, and beef brisket: must reach 140 degrees, but taste best when they are slow-cooked up to 203 degrees